johnkary/phpunit-speedtrap/README.md

 Travis CI is popular for running tests in the cloud after pushing new code to a repository.

-Step 1) Enable SpeedTrapListener in phpunit.xml, but set `PHPUNIT_SPEEDTRAP="disabled"` to disable profiling when running tests.
+Step 1) Enable SpeedTrap in phpunit.xml, but set `PHPUNIT_SPEEDTRAP="disabled"` to disable profiling when running tests.

 ```xml
 <phpunit bootstrap="vendor/autoload.php">